 Fresh peach puree transforms a vanilla-base into the perfect warm-weather treat.

-Freeze custard in an ice cream maker according to manufacturer's instructions.
-Serve immediately, or freeze in an airtight plastic container until ready to serve.
-If frozen for more than 4 hours, let ice cream stand at room temperature 15 to 20 minutes before serving.
+Process mixture in an ice cream maker according to manufacturer's instructions.
+Serve immediately, or transfer to a loaf pan and freeze, wrapped in plastic, up to 1 week.
+Let soften at room temperature 15 to 20 minutes before serving.

 You can also make this ice cream out of season using thawed frozen peaches.